rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 cp /opt/librenms/librenms.nonroot.cron /etc/cron.d/librenms
 ```

-It is important that the poller runs one time, even though there will be nothing to poll, before running the web setup procedure.
-It saves some head scratching trying to figure out what is wrong when you get poller errors in the validation section later on.
+The poller must run once, even though nothing is there to poll, before running the web setup procedure.
+It saves some troubleshooting trying to figure out what is wrong when you get poller errors in the validation section later on.

 The poller runs with the "librenms" user, and though it is possible to switch to this user and run the cron files, it is really better to let the poller do it on its own.
 Ensure that at least 5 minutes have passed to allow the cron to run and then continue  the "Web Setup" section.